Azure/CCOInsights/install/DeploymentGuide.md

 - The Continuous Optimization Power BI Dashboard is a Power BI Template that requires to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
 Below you can find the minimum requirements to run the Dashboard
     -	Windows 10 version **14393.0** or **higher**
     -	Internet access from the computer running Microsoft Power BI desktop
-- An Azure account on the customer tenant space with permissions on the subscriptions to read from the Azure Services described above
+- An Azure account on the desired tenant space with permissions on the subscriptions to read from the Azure Services described above

-Below you can find the list of providers and the actions that the customer will need to allow to run the CCO Power BI Dashboard:
+Below you can find the list of providers and the actions that you will need to permit to allow to run the CCO Power BI Dashboard:
 </div>

 | Resource Provider Name| Permissions |